Reading Time: 15 minutes

-All creative people are inspired by something outside themselves.
-That’s a fact.
-As artists, we tend to build on what has come before us, and there are exceedingly few creative geniuses out there who are able to come up with something entirely new.
+Something outside of themselves inspires all creative people.
+That is a proven fact.
+As artists, we tend to build on what has come before us, and there are very few creative geniuses who can come up with something completely new.

-Every artist has a group of other artists who they use for inspiration, motivation and who serve to influence their works.
-In my case there are a few people I credit with setting me down the path towards being an artist.
+Every artist has a number of artistic influences or group of other artists who serve as inspiration to their work.
+In my case, I credit a few artists who have influenced and set me on the path to wanting to become an artist.

-Whilst I was at Luton Sixth Form College, I was introduced and inspired by various art movements and in particular the Bauhaus art movement.
-The Bauhaus was a German art school that combined fine art with crafts, and to this day continues to influence the curriculum’s of many Pre-University art courses around the world.
+I was introduced to and inspired by various art movements, particularly the Bauhaus art movement, while attending Luton Sixth Form College.
+The Bauhaus was a German art school that combined fine art and crafts, and it continues to influence the curriculums of many Pre-University art courses around the world to this day.

 1. Salvador Dalí

 More than any other artist on this list, the legendary Spanish surrealist artist Salvador Dalí has taught me.
 What I learned from him is that it is okay to mix things up and be a little strange.
 There is nothing wrong with being a little out of the ordinary in your art.